pulumi/docs/content/docs/intro/concepts/programming-model.md

 ###### `read(id, props)`

 Read is invoked when the Pulumi engine needs to get data about a resource that is not managed by Pulumi.
-It is passed the the `id` of the resource as tracked in the backing cloud provider, and an optional bag of additional properties that can be used to disambiguate the request if needed.
+It is passed the `id` of the resource as tracked in the backing cloud provider, and an optional bag of additional properties that can be used to disambiguate the request if needed.
 The `read` method is expected to look up the requested resource, and return the canonical `id` and output properties of this resource if found.
 If an error occurs, an exception can be thrown from the `read` method to return this error to the user.

 ##### Dynamic Resource Outputs